SWI-Prolog/packages-ssl/cryptolib.md

 related to cryptography and authentication,   not  necessarily involving connections, sockets or streams.

+## Design principle: Secure default algorithms {#crypto-secure-defaults}

+A basic design principle of this library is that its _default algorithms are  cryptographically secure_  at the  time of  this writing.
+We will _change_ the default algorithms if an  attack on them becomes known, and replace them by new defaults that are deemed appropriate at that time.

+This may mean, for example, that where `sha256` is currently the default algorithm, `blake2s256` or  some other algorithm may  become the default in the future.

+To  preserve interoperability  and compatibility  and at  the same  time allow us to transparently update default algorithms of this library, the following conventions are used:

+    1. If an explicit algorithm is specified as an option, then that algorithm is used.
+    2. If _no_ algorithm is specified, then a cryptographically secure algorithm is used.
+    3. If an option that normally specifies an algorithm is present, and a _logical variable_ appears instead of a concrete algorithm, then that variable is unified with the secure default value.

+This  allows application  programmers to  inspect _which_  algorithm was actually used, and store it for later reference.

+For example:

+==
+?- crypto_data_hash(test, Hash, [algorithm(A)]).
+Hash = '9f86d081884c7d659a2feaa0c55ad015a3bf4f1b2b0b822cd15d6c15b0f00a08',
+A = sha256.
+==

+This  shows that  at  the  time of  this  writing,  `sha256` was  deemed sufficiently secure, and was used as default algorithm for hashing.

+You therefore must not rely on  _which_ concrete algorithm is being used by  default.
+However,  you  can  rely on  the  fact  that  the  default algorithms are  secure.
+In other words,  if they are _not_  secure, then this is a mistake in this library,  and we ask you to please report such a situation as an urgent security issue.

 ## Cryptographically secure random numbers {#crypto-random}

 Almost  all  cryptographic  applications  require  the  availability  of